 - Assessment: - (a) The semester mark is calculated from the average of 2 tests. - (b) The examination consists of one 3-hour paper. - 2.
-Periods of tuition:

-3. Syllabus: Carriage of goods, International conventions, Shipping practice
+Periods of tuition: - Theory: 3 periods per week - 3.
+Syllabus: Carriage of goods, International conventions, Shipping practice